UT moving students out of dorm to make more room for COVID-19 isolation cases

-KNOXVILLE, Tenn. — Two hotels won't be enough to hold the current number of COVID-19 infected or exposed students at the University of Tennessee, so now it is transforming one of its dorms into an isolation space.
+KNOXVILLE, Tenn. — Two hotels won't be enough to hold the current number of COVID-19 infected or exposed students at the University of Tennessee, so now it is transforming one of its dorms into an isolation space for up to 582 people.

 UT announced Wednesday in a letter Wednesday it is moving students currently residing in Massey Hall out of the dorm next week so it can create more space for students self-isolating due to COVID-19.
 Massey Hall residents will be moved into vacant spaces in other residence halls.

-"This decision is necessary to provide additional isolation housing for campus residents as COVID-19 cases increase dramatically in our campus community," Frank Cuevas, Vice Chancellor for Student Life, said.
+"This decision is necessary to provide additional isolation housing for campus residents as COVID-19 cases increase dramatically in our campus community," Frank Cuevas said, Vice Chancellor for Student Life.

 The Student Health Center will be testing all of the dorm's residents before they move out to prevent the chance of them unknowingly spreading COVID-19 to their new dorms.